SimonMaghiar/Bootloader-Development-for-ARM-Cortex-Mx-based-STM32Fx-Microcontroller/README.md

 ![](Images/LinkerScript.PNG)

-You can see the image below that the user code was succesfuly loaded starting from the address 0x8008000.
+You can see in the image below that the user code was succesfuly loaded starting from the address 0x8008000.

 ![](Images/Memory.PNG)